Ykc143991/Formation-Control-of-Multi-Robot-System-/README.md

 🚧 Project Status
 ⏳ This project is currently in development.
-Simulation files, results, and source code will be made publicly available upon completion.
+Simulation files, results, and source code will be made publicly available upon publishing the research work.

 📌 Overview
 The project explores cooperative control strategies for achieving stable and adaptive formations in multi-agent robotic systems.
 Potential applications include swarm robotics, cooperative exploration, and automated transport systems.